hex808080/MODEL-COV/README.md

 - `-n`, `--ncpu` (int): Number of CPUs to use (default: all available CPUs).

 ### Outputs
-By default, the script will produce output files with filenames starting with `results_YYYYMMDD`, where YYYYMMDD represents the current date.
+By default, the script will produce output files with filenames starting with `results_YYYYMMDD`, where YYYYMMDD represents the current date, and the specifics of the outputs will depend on the algorithm chosen via the `-a` option (see **Random Forest**).
 If the `-i` option is used, the following intermediate files will also be saved in the specified directory:
   - `table_corrected.csv`: table after correcting for covariates, if specified;
   - `table_corrected_beta.csv`: log of the regression reporting significant regression coefficients and associated p-values.
   - `table_impstd.csv`: table after imputing for missing values and value standardisation.